 Many entrepreneurs are familiar with the Amazon FBA program.
 With “Fulfillment By Amazon,” sellers can focus on their sales and marketing, while Amazon handles the shipping and logistics.

 In order to use the Amazon FBA program, sellers must provide a Social Security Number (SSN), an Individual Taxpayer Identification Number (ITIN) or an Employer Identification Number (EIN).
 As the SSN is only applicable to U.S. citizens, non-residents need an EIN or ITIN in order to proceed.

-Beyond having the required information to sell through Amazon, sellers need to consider the business structure that best meets their needs.
+Beyond having the required information for selling on Amazon, sellers need to consider the business structure that best meets their needs.
 While the simplest solution is a Sole Proprietorship, which requires no formality, much has been written about the risks of this practice – most notably that it does not provide any legal separation from one’s personal assets.
 Instead, many opt for the simple but effective LLC.

 Limited Liability Companies or LLCs create a legal business entity that separates business assets from personal assets while requiring very little in the way of paperwork and complicated tax filing, especially for single-member LLCs.